heidihendry/camelot/doc/datasets.rst

   over the internet).
 This will severely degrade Camelot's performance and poses a **high risk of unrecoverable data corruption**.
 * **DO NOT** store **Database** on local network storage unless disk write caching for that volume is disabled.
-(This is typically not the defaulte).
+(This is typically not the default).
 * **DO NOT** rely on Camelot's backups alone; they are intended for recovery from a limited set of problems only.
 * **DO NOT** use "incremental" backups.
 Any backups taken of **Database** MUST